Frequently Asked Questions

 What do I do if I get pulled over?

-This sends a message to the officer that you care about his/her
+location.
+This sends a message to the officer that you care

-safety.
-It's also good to turn on your emergency flashers as well
+about his/her safety.
+It's also good to turn on your emergency

-do so by the officer.
+to do so by the officer.
 Let the officer come to you.
-Exiting your
+Exiting

-vehicle WILL be seen as a potential hazard to the officer, who is
+your vehicle WILL be seen as a potential hazard to the officer,

-hands in plain view.
-Let the officer ask for your license and
+your hands in plain view.
+Let the officer ask for your license

-vehicle paperwork.
-Definitely DO NOT reach for anything
+and vehicle paperwork.
+Definitely DO NOT reach for

-inside your car until you are asked to do so.
-Remember, the
+anything inside your car until you are asked to do so.

 Why does an officer sit in their car for so long during a